Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 ### Symbols

 Symbols are named references to value in the Convex programming environment.
 When used as expressions, they look up the value that they refer to in the current context.
-Usually you would first use `def` to create a new value in the environment.
+Usually, you would first use `def` to create a new value in the environment.

 ```clojure
 ;; Define a symbol with 'def'